This page contains affiliate links. They don’t cost you extra (some even save you money),

 - Adobe Stock – AdobeStock is a subscription service for royalty free photos.
 You get 10, print quality graphics every month with your subscription, and it is where I get all most all of my photos.
 I use graphics for my books, on my website/blog, and for social media, etc. Having quality images can make or break your success.
 So this is extremely important.
 I also have a subscription to Christian.pics and get some royalty free images from Pixabay.

-- Photoshop – I use photoshop for designing everything from blog images to book covers.
-I’ve tried the free software that’s out there to do these things, and I just love how fluid Photoshop is.
+- Photoshop – I use Photoshop for designing everything from blog images to book covers.
+I have tried the free software that is out there to do these things, and I just love how fluid Photoshop is.
 It is an investment, but it is my favorite graphic editing tool, and I really think it’s worth it.
 It will save you a ton of time and headaches.
 If you can’t invest in it, Canva is a great free alternative, but it doesn’t hold a candle to Photoshop.
 I also use eCover Authority to turn my book covers into 3D images.

 - WordSwag – WordSwag is an app I have on my iPhone.
 It simplifies the creation of quote photos and lets me easily add my watermark and share them on social media.
 I simply LOVE it.